adammertel/historical-geocoding-assistant/manual/README.md

 #### 2.1.6 Editor

-If a column for **Editor** is defined, the email address of the Google account of the last editor will be stored here.
+If a column for **Editor** is defined, the email address of the Google account of the last editor that made a change will be stored here.
 This serves to identify the last editors of all records.

 ## 3 Table Prompt